qiqika/my_CarND-PID-Control-Project/README.md

 ### Reflection
 Student describes the effect of the P, I, D component of the PID algorithm in their implementation.
 Is it what you expected?
 Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.
+Student discusses how they chose the final hyperparameters (P, I, D coefficients).
+This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

 The P will effect CTE change rate directly.
-In this case, the larger P is, the faster car steer will be changed.
+In this case, the larger P is, the faster car steer will be changed.[small Kp](result/small_Kp_0.01_0.0002_3_1.mp4).

 The I is influent in the accumulate error.
 It means the small parameter will make car error dont be corrected  and car will become overshoot as car goes.

-The D is about the short time steer change. the large conefficient seems will make control system more unstable.
+The D is about the short time cte change and can effect cte change delay. the large conefficient seems will make control system more unstable.
 Maybe becuase the specific value is not optimal.

-Student discusses how they chose the final hyperparameters (P, I, D coefficients).
-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

-I just try change value by hand.